jto/jto.github.io.sources/_posts/2016-03-28-announcing-validation-20.md

 ---

 <header>
-The new version of my [validation library](https://github.com/jto/validation) is out After a few years in production, it was time for it to undergo a massive update.
+The new version of my [validation library](https://github.com/jto/validation) is out.
+After a few years in production, it was time for it to undergo a massive update.
 </header>

 ## What's jto/validation again ?